Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

  } else { dirnotcreated}

-## Checks to see if the zip file exists, if not it will download it, if it does it continues to the next command.
+## Checks to see if the zip file exists.

+If the zip file does not exist it will download it, if it does it continues to the next command.
 Also included in here are the call outs to the user to let the user know if the zip file is already exists then down loads it or not depending on the results.

 url <- 'https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip'
  file <- paste(DataFiles,basename(url),sep='/')